datacarpentry/spreadsheets-socialsci/episodes/03-Formatting problems.md

 ---
 ## Data formatting problems

-In the report spreadsheet example, it was not the actual data that was the problem, it was the way it was layed out in the spreadsheet.
+In the report spreadsheet example, it was not the actual data that was the problem, it was the way it was laid out in the spreadsheet.

 In this episode we will consider how the data itself can cause problems.